Join the BDS movement and make an impact!

 For example, some campaigners call for a boycott of Starbucks.
 But Starbucks doesn’t have any stores in Israel and officially confirms that it does not support Israel.

-Companies such as McDonald’s are not priorities for the BDS movement at this stage.
+Companies such as Coca Cola and McDonald’s are not priorities for the BDS movement at this stage.
 We focus on companies that play a clear and direct role in sustaining Israeli violations of international law and that we can have a tangible impact upon.

 We must remain strategic and think of sustained, long-term impact on Israel’s regime of occupation, settler-colonialism and apartheid.
 This is the best way that can we contribute to Palestinian freedom, justice and equality.